clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 #Office Packages

 Five months into Office 2016 being out and there are five different kinds of installers/updaters.
-This table should help to understand what is available and the differences.
+Plus a bonus serializer package.
+This table should help clarify what is available and the differences between each package.

 <table border="1">
   <tr>
     <th>Name</th>
     <th>Type</th>
     <th>Comments</th>
+    <th>Requires Live System</th>
     <th>File Size★</th>
   </tr>
   <tr>
     <th>SKU-less★★</th>
     <th>Installer</th>
-    <th>Contains all of the apps, good for O365 installations.
-This package can be used in combination with the VL Serializer to create a VL Installer without needing to visit Microsoft's Volume Licensing Service Center (VLSC).</th>
+    <th>Contains all apps.
+Good for O365 installations.
+Can be used in combination with the VL Serializer to create a VL Installer without needing to visit Microsoft's Volume Licensing Service Center (VLSC). <u><a href="#method-1---office-365-installation">Additional info</a></u></th>
+    <th>No</th>
     <th>~1.4 GB</th>
   </tr>
   <tr>
     <th>Volume License (VL)</th>
     <th>Installer</th>
-    <th>Contains all apps, has Serializer package embed.
-Will <b>not</b> function properly on a non-live system.
-AKA - must be installed on a Mac that is currently running OS X (not target disk mode, AutoDMG, etc.)</th>
+    <th>Contains all apps.
+Has Serializer package embed. <u><a href="#method-2---volume-license-installation">Additional info</a></u></th>
+    <th>Yes</th>
     <th>~1.4 GB</th>
   </tr>
   <tr>
     <th>Standalone</th>
     <th>Installer</th>
     <th>Available from <u><a href="http://macadmins.software">http://macadmins.software</a></u>.
 These install packages can be combined with the VL Serializer below to have a custom install solution of just "one" or a "handful" of O2016 apps★★★.
 These will also work with O365 installs.
-OneNote standalone not available (obtain from MAS if needed).</th>
+OneNote standalone not available (obtain from Mac App Store [MAS] if needed).</th>
+    <th>No</th>
     <th>~550 MB per app</th>
   </tr>
   <tr>
     <th>Combo</th>
     <th>Update</th>
     <th>These updates can take any previous Office 2016 installed app and make them current.
 These are per app upgrade packages, a difference from Office 2011's combo update packages.</th>
+    <th>Yes</th>
     <th>~1 GB per app</th>
   </tr>
   <tr>
     <th>Delta</th>
     <th>Update</th>
     <th>These were first publicly available with 15.18.
 These significantly reduce the file size that is required to update an Office app.
-Also per app upgrade packages.<u><a href="#delta-updates">Additional info</a></u></th>
+Also per app upgrade packages.<u> <a href="#delta-updates">Additional info</a></u></th>
+    <th>Yes</th>
-    <th>~350 MB for suiteStandalone</th>
+    <th>~350 MB for suite</th>
   </tr>
   <tr>
     <th>VL Serializer</th>
     <th>Serializer</th>
     <th>This is a special package that was released with 15.17.
 The purpose of this package is to apply the Office serialization process to the SKU-less installations. <u><a href="#vl-serializer">more info</a></u></th>
+    <th>Yes</th>
     <th>~5 MB</th>
   </tr>
 </table>

+If **Requires Live System**, is 'yes' these installers must be ran on fully booted Mac.
+IE - You must see the loginwindow or be logged into the physical Mac that you are installing O2016 on.
+If this option is 'no' you can bake these installers into a base image using tools like [AutoDMG](https://github.com/MagerValp/AutoDMG), [DeployStudio](http://www.deploystudio.com/), or Casper's Image creation process.

 ★All file sizes should be considered estimates and subject to change
 ★★This installer is often the most confusing as it is also commonly called: **Full Suite**, **O365**, or a **Retail** installer.
 They are all the same.